Opinion | Wish Trump well. Then get right back to work in removing him.

 On this, his luck has now run out.
 But this only further dramatizes the risks of refusing to take masks and social distancing seriously, risks he refused to convey to the rest of the country.

-Trump also enjoys top notch health care.
+Trump also enjoys top-notch health care.
 Yet even as he will benefit from this during his own convalescence, he and Republicans continue to support a lawsuit that would wipe away protections for tens of millions.

 And as this terrific Post piece documents, the recession unleashed by the pandemic is the most unequal in history, one that is hitting “poorer households harder,” at a “scale that is the worst in generations.”
 Yet Trump and Republicans still continue to resist a very generous economic rescue package.